Accessing direct client contact information

 - The phone number provided doesn't work.
 Is this a bogus lead?

 Not necessarily, they may have just typed it in wrong.
 Or, they didn't know it was optional to provide a number and didn't want to put in their real one.
-It's hard to say for sure, but there is no harm in sending a polite message letting them know that you are interested in their event, but the number they provided is invalid.
+It's hard to say for sure, but there is no harm in sending a polite message letting them know you'd like to talk to them about their event, but the number they provided is invalid.
 Ask them to respond via message with more details about their event.
 If it's a legitimate lead, and they are interested in your service, they will respond.
 If not, they won't.

 - I cannot proceed with quoting an event until I speak to someone on the phone.
 What do I do if no number is provided?